livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ## 1. Purpose and scope

 This document specifies the Key Manager component in the 2WAY backend.
-It defines local private key generation, storage, loading, and narrowly scoped cryptographic operations performed using those keys.
+It defines local private key generation, storage, loading, and the narrowly scoped signing, encryption, and decryption operations the protocol allows this component to perform with those keys.

 This file covers only local key material and key backed operations.
 It does not define protocol cryptography, envelope formats, identity semantics, ACL policy, sync rules, or network transport behavior, except where required to define inputs, outputs, trust boundaries, and rejection conditions.